TenzDelek/Backend-learning/README.md

  now the middleware comes simply we can say it as a checker. whether it fullfill some requirement like whether he is login first now when the url is hit it check the login first then it compute the response

-the callback have mainly four param that are (err,req,res,next) next is a flag, when the middleware is done it pass a flag saying i am done now go to next middleware or any
+the callback have mainly four param that are (err,req,res,next) next is a flag mostly used in middelware, when the middleware is done it pass a flag saying i am done now go to next middleware or any

 # the cloudinary is used for file uploading ,back then we use express/fileupload but
 these days multer is more prefered